DEEP Network Charter

 a) adhere to the common values and ethics of the DEEP Network as outlined in the DEEP Charter and to comply with the terms of the DEEP Charter.

-b) assist in carrying out the various tasks related to the administration, organisation, and coordination of the DEEP Network and its Nodes.
+b) assist in carrying out the various tasks related to the administration, organization, and coordination of the DEEP Network.

 c) fulfil the aims of DEEP as specified in the DEEP Charter by initiating or advocating projects and activities whenever possible and appropriate.